-This stuffed butternut squash perfectly embodies the kind of wholesome yet comforting meal that is easier to make than it looks.
-Perfect side for Thanksgiving, Christmas feast, or any ordinary day.
+This roasted butternut squash perfectly embodies the kind of wholesome yet comforting meal that is easier to make than it looks.
+Stuffed with quinoa and dried fruit makes a perfect healthy meal!

 This recipe is a must for our holiday gatherings, along with green bean casserole, corn casserole, and perfectly creamy mashed potatoes.